 Not all universities offer online degree programs, and fewer still offer online graduate degrees in design fields specifically.
-Digging up all the graduate design degree programs in Illinois takes a far bit of time and research.
+Digging up all the graduate design degree programs in Illinois takes a fair bit of time and research.

 It’s rather fitting, as you’ll learn how to design experiences between humans and computers in a complete human-to-computer educational environment!
 That’s a great example of ‘show, don’t tell’ right there!

-- Northern Illinois University: For professionals looking to enter the digital design landscape from a more marketing-based perspective, Northern Illinois University has the perfect remote learning opportunity with their MS in Digital Marketing.
+- Northern Illinois University: For professionals looking to enter the digital design landscape from a more marketing-based perspective, Northern Illinois University has the perfect remote learning opportunity with its MS in Digital Marketing.

 Bootcamps provide professional certification in a variety of technical fields, with a lower cost and time commitment than graduate degrees.
 If a graduate degree is too pricey and too difficult to squeeze into your schedule, this could be a viable alternative.

 Design Bootcamps in Illinois

 Bootcamps are all about taking a tactical approach to developing highly specific technical skills.
 This is accomplished by consolidating graduate-level courses into a streamlined certification process.

 Selecting a good program can be difficult, as this bootcamp approach hasn’t trickled down to every educational institution just yet.
-There are complete remote options like Udemy, Coursera or edX, which are reasonable starting points for extremely low cost learning for the highly self-motivated.
+There are complete remote options like Udemy, Coursera, or edX, which are reasonable starting points for extremely low-cost learning for the highly self-motivated.